 - Tamper-Evident Asset Tags — These labels are normally made of polyester and designed so that, once applied to an asset, when any attempt is made to remove the label, the word “VOID”, or a checkered pattern, will be left behind, both on the item itself and on the back of the label, in order to prevent tampering.

-- Removable Asset Tags — For those times when it is necessary to apply an asset label that is simultaneously durable enough to withstand handling but also needs to be removed after only a short time, SixB Labels can provide an asset tag which can be removed and/or repositioned easily.
+- Removable "Property Of" Labels — For those times when it is necessary to apply an asset label that is simultaneously durable enough to withstand handling but also needs to be removed after only a short time, SixB Labels can provide an asset tag that can be removed and/or repositioned easily.